General website terms

 10. If there is a problem with the service

 10.1 How to tell us about problems.
 If you have any questions or complaints about the service, please contact us.
-You can telephone us on the number shown overleaf or to our customer service team at 0800 0111 222 or write to us at the email or postal address shown overleaf.
+You can telephone us on the number shown overleaf or write to us at the email or postal address shown overleaf.

 10.2 Summary of your legal rights.
 We are under a legal duty to supply services that are in conformity with this contract.
 Nothing in these terms will affect your legal rights.